andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - applications running outside of an AWS environment will need access keys for programmatic access to AWS resources
     - Access keys are long-term credentials for an IAM user or the AWS account root user.
 You can use access keys to sign programmatic requests to the AWS CLI or AWS API (directly or using the AWS SDK).
     - In order to use the AWS SDK for your application, you have to create your credentials file first at ~/.aws/credentials for Linux servers or at C:\Users\USER_NAME\.aws\credentials for Windows users and then save your access keys.
+  - IAM Policy simulator:
+    - evaluates the policies that you choose and determines the effective permissions for each of the actions that you specify
+    - The simulator does not make an actual AWS service request
+    - If your AWS account is a member of an organization in AWS Organizations, then you can test the impact of service control policies (SCPs) on your IAM policies and resource policies.
+  - Cross-account IAM roles
+    - Accounts B and C can create IAM roles allowing a trusted principal from Account A (the developer) to assume the role.
+    - The developer can assume the role via the AWS CLI, SDK, or Console using sts:AssumeRole.
+    - No need to maintain separate IAM users or passwords in each account.
+  - Best practices:
+    - Root User
+      - ❌ Do not create access keys for root user.
+      - ✅ Delete any existing root user access keys.
+      - Use root user only for account setup or emergency.
+    - IAM Users & Applications
+      - ✅ Use IAM Roles for applications instead of hardcoding access keys.
+      - ✅ Rotate access keys regularly for all users (including admin)
+      - ❌ Never embed access keys in code, scripts, or repos.
+    - Principle of Least Privilege
+      - ive users/apps only the permissions they need.
+      - Avoid “administrator” unless absolutely required.
+    - Temporary Credentials
+      - Use STS or IAM Roles to generate temporary credentials for applications.
+      - Automatically expire and rotate, reducing security risk.

 - AWS STS:
   - web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users that you authenticate (federated users)
   - Credentials that are created by using account credentials can range from 900 seconds (15 minutes) up to a maximum of 3,600 seconds (1 hour), with a default of 1 hour
+  - AssumeRole -> creates a new session with temporary credentials.
+    - This session has the same permissions as the identity-based policies for that role.
+    - you can optionally pass inline or managed session policies
+  - AssumeRoleWithWebIdentity -> returns a set of temporary security credentials for federated users who are authenticated through public identity providers such as Amazon, Facebook, Google, or OpenID
+  - AssumeRoleWithSAML -> returns a set of temporary security credentials for users who have been authenticated via a SAML
+  - GetFederationToken ->  returns a set of temporary security credentials (consisting of an access key ID, a secret access key, and a security token) for a federated user.
+  - GetSessionToken -> used to return a set of temporary credentials for an AWS account or IAM user only:
+    - Credentials: keyID, secret access key, security token
+    - GetSessionToken is usually used when you want MFA
+  - Scenarios:
+    - Custom identity broker → bridges non-SAML LDAP and AWS STS.
+    - IAM Identity Center (SSO) → for SAML/SCIM-compatible identity providers.

+- Cognito user pools:
+  - Adaptive authentication:
+    - you can configure your user pool to block suspicious sign-ins or add second factor authentication in response to an increased risk level
+    - can require multi-factor authentication (MFA) for a user in your user pool when Amazon Cognito detects risk in a user’s session, and the user hasn’t yet chosen an MFA method
+  - You can use the AWS Management Console, or the AWS CLI or API, to specify customization settings for the built-in app UI experience.
+    - You can upload a custom logo image to be displayed in the app.
+    - You can also choose many CSS customizations.

+- Cognito identity pools:
+  - Scenario: generate unique ID per user across multiple platforms and devices with your own auth system
+    - Cognito Identity Pools (a.k.a.
+Federated Identities) with Developer-Authenticated Identities lets you do exactly this
+      - You authenticate users in your own system (login, password, database, etc.).
+      - You then send that verified user info to Cognito Identity Pool.
+      - Cognito returns a unique, permanent identity ID
+    - NOTE: Normally, Cognito trusts identity from Google, Facebook, Apple, or its own User Pool.
+      - When you provide the identity instead (your own auth system), Cognito needs proof it can trust you → that’s why you must call GetOpenIdTokenForDeveloperIdentity from your backend using AWS credentials.
+  - Flow:
+    - User signs in (User Pool, Google, Facebook, Apple, etc.).
+    - Cognito User Pool returns:
+      - ID Token (JWT)
+      - Access Token
+      - Refresh Token
+    - The app sends the ID Token to the Identity Pool.
+    - Identity Pool:
+      - Validates the token.
+      - Returns a Cognito Identity ID.
+    - Then AWS STS returns:
+      - Temporary AWS credentials (Access Key, Secret Key, Session Token)

+- Cognito Sync:
+  - AWS service and client library that enables cross-device syncing of application-related user data
+  - You can use it to synchronize user profile data across mobile devices and the web without requiring your own backend
+  - The Amazon Cognito Sync client creates a local cache for the identity data.
+Your app talks to this local cache when it reads and writes keys

+- AWS AppSync:
+  - It enables user data like app preferences or game state to be synchronized as well however,
+  - Difference to Cognito sync is that it also extends these capabilities by allowing multiple users to synchronize and collaborate in real time on shared data.

 - AWS Budgets:
   - lets customers set custom budgets and receive alerts if their costs or usage exceed (or are forecasted to exceed) their budgeted amount.